-- Mouth and Diet: The most significant differences between white and black rhinos is found in their mouths.
-White rhinos (also known as square-lipped rhinoceros) have a wide, broad lip – perfect for grazing.
-In contrast, the black rhino (also known as hook-lipped rhinoceros) feeds on leaves and shoots and has a prehensile, pointed lip which is perfect for grabbing hold of food on plants and bushes.
+- Mouth and Diet: The most significant difference between white and black rhinos is found in their mouths.
+White rhinos (square-lipped rhinoceros) have a wide, broad lip – perfect for grazing.
+In contrast, the black rhino (also known as hook-lipped rhinoceros) feeds on leaves and shoots and has a prehensile, pointed lip perfect for grabbing hold of food on plants and bushes.

 - Subspecies: White rhinos have two subspecies (northern and southern).
 Black rhinos are divided into eight subspecies.

 - Ears: White rhinos have notoriously poor eyesight.
 As a result, it has long, tubular ears that swivel independently.
 This is important because it frequently has its head down while grazing.
 Because the black rhino feeds with its head up most of the time, it is less dependent on just one sense – its ears are smaller and rounder.

 - Horn: Typically, the white rhino has a much longer front horn and a very small second horn.
 The black rhino’s horns are much more similar in length.

 - Habitat: Because of their differing diets, each species have unique habitats.
 White rhinos are usually found on open grasslands while black rhinos are usually found in amongst brush and thickets – with their food source.

 - Behavior: Black rhinos are known for being more curious and more aggressive.
 Because of their poor eyesight, white rhinos are likely to run from an encounter rather than attack.
 But they will still attack – caution is needed with both species.